RobertMaulana/x-user-service/readme.md

 - In this deployment command, will execute build docker image, cleanup existing deployment & pod service, and deploy it to minikube

 ```$ kubectl port-forward service/user-svc 8081:8081```
 - After pod is deployed on minikube, need to forward the port using above command because by default service port is not accesible by public.
-Here I am using clusterIp, to make it similar like in production microservices.
+Here is using clusterIp, to make it similar like in production microservices.
 After that service will serve and can access using ``localhost:8081``

 ### Api Doc
 - HOST: `localhost:8081`